folio-org/okapi/doc/guide.md

 * `dockerUrl`: Tells the Okapi deployment where the Docker Daemon is.
 Defaults to `unix:///var/run/docker.sock`.
 * `dockerRegistries`: List of registries to use for Docker image pull.
-The value is a JSON array of of objects where each object may have the following properties `username`, `password`, `email`, `serveraddress` and `registry`.
+The value is a JSON array of objects where each object may have the following properties `username`, `password`, `email`, `serveraddress` and `registry`.
 The first 4 properties are passed as autentication to the Docker registry - refer to [Docker Authenticaton](https://docs.docker.com/engine/api/v1.40/#section/Authentication).
 The optional `registry` is a prefix for the image to allow pull from other registry than DockerHub.
+And empty object in the `dockerRegistries` pulls from DockerHub without authentication.
+Omitting `dockerRegistries` does the same and is the behavior for earlier versions of Okapi as well.
 * `containerHost`: Host where containers are running (as seen from Okapi).
 Defaults to `localhost`.
 * `postgres_host` : PostgreSQL host.
 Defaults to `localhost`.